 As mentioned above, food aversions during pregnancy often go hand-in-hand with pregnancy-related nausea, something that is quite common, especially in the first trimester!

-Nausea or morning sickness during pregnancy:
+What is nausea or morning sickness during pregnancy?

-Symptoms of nausea or morning sickness (which isn’t necessarily only restricted to the “morning”) typically occur during the first trimester, and for many women, they are one of the first signs of pregnancy!
+Nausea and morning sickness (which isn’t necessarily only restricted to the “morning”) typically occur during the first trimester, and for many women, they are one of the first signs of pregnancy!
 Symptoms typically appear around the sixth week of pregnancy and generally disappear around the end of the first trimester (but not always).
 More than half of women experience morning sickness, with the severity ranging from slight queasiness to excessive vomiting, something known as hyperemesis gravidarum.

 Some women are ill only in the morning, some women feel sick all day long, and others may feel sick only in the evening.
 While you are feeling nauseous it can be difficult to eat enough food to receive the calories and nutrients you need to stay nourished throughout your pregnancy.